saas-js/saas-ui/README.md

 ## Using this repo

-The docs website depends on packages hosted on a private NPM registry, so installing won't work without a valid Pro license key.
-To circumvent this, remove `@saas-ui/pro` and `@saas-ui/features` from `apps/website/package.json` and run install.
+The docs website depends on private packages (`@saas-ui/pro`).
+If you don't have access to the Pro repository, remove `"apps/*",` from `workspaces` in `package.json` before running `yarn`.
+This will allow you to install all dependencies, and run Storybooks for local development.

 ## Storybook